How to Render and Purify Tallow For Cooking or Skincare

 Once your beef fat has fully melted, it’s time to strain the liquid tallow to remove any impurities.
 Grab a standard kitchen strainer or colander and pour the melted fat through it into a large bowl, catching the larger bits (called cracklings) and setting them aside.

-Rendered Beef Tallow, Rendered Beef Fat
+Rendered Beef Tallow, Rendered Beef Fat in strainer

 Take the strained liquid from the bowl, which may still have smaller particles, and run it through a fine mesh strainer lined with cheesecloth.